wonntann/wonntann/README.md

 ### Hi there.
 I'm Tanya 👋

-I have been involved in the Arts and EduTech Community as a curriculum developer and have educated over 500 K-12 programming classes in various technologies such as Scratch, Python, JavaScript and Git.
+I have been involved in the Arts and EduTech Community as a curriculum developer, while educating 500+ programming classes covering various technologies such as Scratch, Python, JavaScript and Git.
+Additionally, I've successfully prepared over 100 clients for success in my Career Development class.
 My passions lie with technology and the arts, I have been involved with a local Photography Museum as a Museum Educator and a Programming Educator for various web technologies and languages.

 I want to foster an inclusive environment while creating lessons and [posts](https://hashnode.com/@wonntann) on different programming features.
 My goal is to enable my learners, create a welcoming environment to best promote growth, and have learners open to explore new technology, while acknowledging the best practices and positively increasing independent thought.